ACStoneLab/MitoPipe/README.md

 # MitoPipe
 Snakemake computational pipeline for whole mitochondrial genome assembly.

-*Emery MV, Ghafoor S, Bolhofner K, Winingear S, Oldt R, Kanthaswamy S, Buikstra J, Fulginiti L, Stone AC.
+*Emery MV, Bolhofner K Ghafoor S, Winingear S, Buikstra J, Fulginiti L, Stone AC.
 2021.
-Whole Mitochondrial Genome Assembly from Highly Incinerated Forensic Bones and Teeth.
-Forensic Science International: Genetics.
-In preparation*
+Whole Mitochondrial Genomes Assembled from Thermally Altered Forensic Bones and Teeth.
+In review.
+Forensic Science International: Genetics.*

 ## Pipeline information
 This pipeline pipeline is composed of 16 sub-steps.
 It produces a individual report for each sample after each step  as it moves through the pipeline as well as a master report which is an aggregation of all individual reports and adds a table to a final MultiQC report.
 The 16 steps are